Rule 5101:4-2-01 | Food assistance: initial application process.

 (F) What is the date of application?

 (1) The date of application is the date the agency receives the completed application.
+For telephonic applications, the date of application is the date the telephonic application process is completed.
 When the completed application is received after business hours, the date of the application shall be the next business day.
 When an assistance group is determined eligible, benefits shall be provided from the date of application to the end of the month.

 (2) County agencies shall document the date the application was received by recording the date of receipt on the application.